Body

 Noticing limits doesn’t require action or correction.

-It simply shows how life is currently being carried through this body.
+It simply shows how life is currently being carried through the body.